 By contrast, however, the definition of "usable marihuana" under the MMMA does not include "all parts" of the cannabis plant.
 More to the point, it specifically does not include "the resin extracted from" the cannabis plant.
 Nor does it include "the resin extracted" from mature stalks of the plant.
 Further, it does not include "every compound, manufacture, salt, derivative, mixture, or preparation of the plant or its seeds or resin."
-Rather, and in stark contrast to the MMMA's definition of "marihuana," it includes only "the dried leaves and flowers of the marihuana plant, and any mixture or preparation thereof."
-[MCL 333.26423(k) (emphasis added).]
-The word "thereof" as used in this definition refers back to the immediately preceding phrase "the dried leaves and flowers of the marihuana" under the MMMA, any "mixture or preparation" must be of "the dried leaves or flowers" of the marijuana plant.
+Rather, and in stark contrast to the MMMA's definition of "marihuana," it includes only "the dried leaves and flowers of the marihuana plant, and any mixture or preparation thereof..."
+MCL 333.26423(k) (emphasis added).
+The word "thereof" as used in this definition refers back to the immediately preceding phrase "the dried leaves and flowers of the marihuana plant."
+Therefore, to constitute usable marijuana under the MMMA, any "mixture or preparation" must be of "the dried leaves or flowers" of the marijuana plant.

-Plaintiff argues that the resin from which THC is extracted would itself have been extracted from the leaves and flowers of the marijuana plant.
+The prosecution argues that the resin from which THC is extracted would itself have been extracted from the leaves and flowers of the marijuana plant.
 Further, the brownies were a "mixture or preparation" of the THC.
-Therefore, according to plaintiff, the brownies constitute "usable marihuana."
-Plaintiff further argues that THC constitutes "marihuana" under the

-MMMA, and that THC is "clearly 'useable'" [sic], since it is ingested by virtue of ingesting the edibles in which it is contained.
+Therefore, according to the prosecution, the brownies constitute usable marijuana.
+The prosecution further argues that THC constitutes marijuana under the MMMA, and that THC is "clearly 'useable' [sic]," since it is ingested by virtue of ingesting the edible products in which it is contained.

-Plaintiff offered into evidence the testimony of the forensic chemist who analyzed the brownies in this case.
-The chemist testified that there was no detectable plant-like material in the brownies, but that they contained Delta 9 THC.
+The prosecution offered into evidence the testimony of the forensic chemist who analyzed the brownies5 in this case.
+The chemist testified that there was no detectable plantlike material in the brownies, but they contained THC.
 She defined THC as one of the cannabinoids or active ingredients found in the marijuana plant.
 The chemist also testified that THC extraction techniques involve extracting THC from the resin of the marijuana plant.
 THC could be made synthetically as well.
 The chemist agreed at trial that both marijuana and THC were controlled substances.
-At defendant's preliminary examination, the chemist offered the opinion (which is supportive of plaintiff's position on appeal) that brownies containing THC constitute "usable marihuana" under the MMMA, because the tested brownie was "the extract from the marijuana plant as added to the-the mixture or the item that is to be consumed."
+At defendant's preliminary examination, the chemist offered the opinion (which supports the prosecution's position on appeal) that brownies containing THC constitute usable marijuana under the MMMA because the tested brownie was "the extract from the marijuana plant as added to the-the mixture or the item that is to be consumed."

 At his preliminary examination, defendant acknowledged that THC was extracted from marijuana and infused into the brownies.
-Defendant's counsel also stated that the brownies were "not made from ground up leaves [of marijuana]" but rather were made with "Cannabutter" containing THC extract.
-Defendant therefore argued at his preliminary examination, unsuccessfully, that the brownies were not "usable marihuana" under the MMMA.
+Defendant's counsel also stated that the brownies were "not made of . . . ground up marijuana" but were instead made with cannabutter containing THC extract.
+Defendant therefore argued at his preliminary examination, unsuccessfully, that the brownies were not usable marijuana under the MMMA.